-Regulation Year Governing Body Relevance Nunavut Waters Regulations Nunavut Water Board Licence for mining and milling undertaking to use water and deposit of waste in relation to the construction, operation, closure and reclamation.
-Environmental Protection Act Government of Nunavut Legislation to auth (GN), Department of Environment (DOE), Environmental Protection division Environmental Rights Act GN, DOE, Environmental Protection division Grants all residents the ability to launch an investigation Metal Mining Effluent Regulation (MDMER) Allows for the designation of a water body for the deposition of mine waste and outlines requirements for mine-related discharges.
-Territorial Lands Act 1985 Indigenous and Northern Crown lease and land Affairs Canada (INAC) permit Guideline Year Issued by Relevance Canadian Environmental Quality Guidelines 1999 Canadian Council of Ministers of the Environment (CCME) Provides guidance on water quality for the protection of aquatic life; both freshwater and marine
+Regulation Year Governing Body Relevance Nunavut Waters Regulations 2013 Nunavut Water Board Licence for mining and milling undertaking to use water and deposit of waste in relation to the construction, operation, closure and reclamation.
+Environmental Protection Act 1988 Government of Nunavut (GN), Department of Environment (DOE), Environmental Protection division Legislation to authorize discharge of water Environmental Rights Act 1988 GN, DOE, Environmental Protection division Grants all residents the ability to launch an investigation Metal Mining Effluent Regulation (MDMER) 2002 Federal Department of Fisheries and Oceans & Environment Canada Allows for the designation of a water body for the deposition of mine waste and outlines requirements for mine-related discharges.
+Territorial Lands Act 1985 Indigenous and Northern Affairs Canada (INAC) 0 Crown lease and land use permit Guideline Year Issued by Issued by Relevance Canadian Environmental Quality Guidelines 1999 Canadian Council of Ministers of the Environment (CCME) Provides guidance on water quality for the protection of aquatic life; both freshwater and marine